 There are lots of good reasons to compost.
 Save money, save resources, improve your soil and reduce your impact on the environment.
 Regardless of your reasons, composting is a win/win scenario.
-Good for you and good for the environment.
+The valuable mulch produced by composting can be used to help control erosion, stimulate healthy root development, increase water retention in sandy soils, reduces soil diseases and much more.
+Composting cuts down on the amount of organic waste that ends up in a landfill.
+When organic waste is placed in a landfill it creates methane gas, a harmful greenhouse gas.
+Composting is good for you and good for the environment.
 Adding compost to your garden will not only fertilize, it actually feeds your soil with a diversity of nutrients and microorganisms that will improve plant growth.
+Compost can be applied directly around the base of trees and shrubs to serve as mulch.
+It also can be worked into the top six to eight inches of the soil to provide increased water retention.
 Chemical fertilizers on the other hand provide a quick burst of a limited number of nutrients that can wash away into our rivers and streams.
-Compost also increases soil stability, improves drainage and helps retain moisture.